 Truman, J. L., & Mustaine, E. E. (2009).
 Strategies for college student stalking victims: Examining the information and recommendations available.
 American Journal of Criminal Justice, 34.
 69-34.

-The Survivor's Report is an effort by the Sexual Assault Response Services Graduate Assistant to update the campus on program news, issues related to sexual assault as they are relevant to the JMU student population, and to debunk myths about sexual assault on college campuses.
+The Survivors' Report is an effort by the Sexual Trauma Empowerment Program to update the campus on program news, issues related to sexual trauma as they pertain to the JMU student population, and to debunk myths about sexual trauma on college campuses.

 - The Survivor's Report, Volume 2, Issue 1

 - The Survivor's Report, Volume 2, Issue 2

 - The Survivor's Report, Volume 2, Issue 3